ElshadHu/repo-health/README.md

 - Next.js 16 with App Router for server-side rendering
 - End-to-end type safety using tRPC
 - Redis caching to stay within GitHub API limits
-- Chakra UI for the interface
+- Chakra UI for the interface (GitHub dark theme)
 - Zod for input validation
 - Prisma ORM with MySQL for data persistence
+- GitHub OAuth for private repository access

 ## Project Structure